-Debt consists of the following as of March 31, 2022 and 2021:
+Debt consists of the following as of March 31, 2023 and 2022:

-2022 2021 Line of credit with NeighborWorks Capital Corporation (NWC) with maximum available borrowings of \$5,000,000, which are limited to the borrowing base of 75 percent of the eligible loans held for sale, as defined by the agreement.
+2023 2022 Line of credit with NeighborWorks Capital Corporation (NWC) with maximum available borrowings of \$5,000,000, which are limited to the borrowing base of 75 percent of the eligible loans held for sale, as defined by the agreement.
 Outstanding borrowings bear interest at an annual rate of 5.75 percent, payable monthly.
-The agreement matures on September 1, 2022, at which time the entire outstanding principal plus accrued interest are due and payable in full.
-The line of credit is guaranteed by NHS.
-In May 2022, the line of credit was repaid in full using a portion of the proceeds from the loan sale discussed in Note 4 and the agreement was terminated subsequent to year end (1) ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;; 3,000,000 \$ 3,000,000 Note payable to the John D. & Catherine T. MacArthur Foundation with quarterly interest-only payments of 1 percent per annum.
-The agreement matures on January 1, 2023, at which time the entire outstanding principal plus accrued interest are due and payable in full, including quarterly interest payments that were deferred in connection with the amended agreement ; ; 3,763,125 3,763,125 Note payable to the Northern Trust Bank with annual interest-only payments of 0.01 percent per annum.
-The agreement matures on July 21, 2027, at which time the entire outstanding principal plus accrued interest are due and payable in full / 2,500,000 2,500,000 Note payable to the Jewish Council on Urban Affairs with no interest or principal payments.
-The agreement matures on the earlier to occur of: the date of the final reimbursement from the City of Chicago to NLS through NHS for all of the work completed under the terms of the Home Repair Program contract; or June 1, 2023, at which time the entire outstanding principal balance becomes due and payable in full ; 200,000 Subtotal outstanding debt 9,463,125 9,263,125 Less unamortized discount 14,502 36,107 Total debt - Net \$ 9,448,623 \$ 9,227,018
+The agreement matured on September 1, 2022, at which time the entire outstanding principal plus accrued interest was paid in full : : - \$ 3,000,000 Note payable to the John D. & Catherine T. MacArthur Foundation with quarterly interest-only payments of 1 percent per annum.
+The agreement matures on December 1, 2023, at which time the entire outstanding principal plus accrued interest are due and payable in full, including quarterly interest payments that were deferred in connection with the amended agreement : 363,125 3,763,125 Note payable to the Northern Trust Bank with annual interest-only payments of 0.01 percent per annum.
+The agreement matures on July 21, 2027, at which time the entire outstanding principal plus accrued interest are due and payable in full • 2,500,000 2,500,000 Note payable to the Jewish Council on Urban Affairs with no interest or principal payments.
+The agreement matures on the earlier to occur of: the date of the final reimbursement from the City of Chicago to NLS through NHS for all of the work completed under the terms of the Home Repair Program contract; or June 1, 2023, at which time the entire outstanding principal balance becomes due and payable in full.
+In June 2023, the outstanding balance was fully repaid ; !
+200,000 200,000 Subtotal outstanding debt 3,063,125 9,463,125 Less unamortized discount - 14,502 Total debt - Net \$ 3,063,125 \$ 9,448,623

-(1) The NeighborWorks Capital Corporation loan agreement contains a minimum liquidity financial covenant.
-As of March 31, 2022 and 2021, NLS is in compliance with this financial covenant.
+The NeighborWorks Capital Corporation loan agreement contained a minimum liquidity financial covenant.
+As of March 31, 2022, NLS was in compliance with this financial covenant.